msupply-foundation/msupply_docs/content/docs/replenishment/supplier_returns.md

 ![Outbound list: delete](/docs/replenishment/images/or_delete.gif)

-## Creating an Supplier Return
+## Creating a Supplier Return

 ### Create from Inbound Shipment

 Often, you will be returning goods that you received via an Inbound Shipment.
-In this case, you can [create an Supplier Return from the Inbound Shipment](../inbound-shipments/#returning-stock-from-an-inbound-shipment) itself.
+In this case, you can [create a Supplier Return from the Inbound Shipment](../inbound-shipments/#returning-stock-from-an-inbound-shipment) itself.

 ### Create manually